Do you know someone who has infertility?

 - Suicidal thoughts

-Infertility can also cause stress and tension in a relationship.
-When there are expectations for the woman to conceive, it can cause misunderstandings.
+It can also cause stress and tension in a relationship.
+When there are expectations for the woman to conceive, infertility can cause misunderstandings.
 The man might pin all the blame on the woman.
 Both might even have different opinions on how to treat infertility.

 It does not help that some people place a lot of value on having children.
 They can be nosy about family affairs, which puts unnecessary pressure on the relationship.
 The inability to conceive, in turn, can feel like an invisible loss.